Kemp Mill, Maryland: 20th century

-Kemp Mill was first developed in the 1950s as an exclusively white community.
+Kemp Mill Farms and Kemp Mill Estates were first developed in the late 1950s, approximately a decade after the 1948 Supreme Court Shelley v Kraemer decision.
 The neighborhood was among several communities in Montgomery County's Silver Spring area that were built by Jewish real estate developers catering to Jews moving to the suburbs from Washington, D.C.
 The majority of residences in Kemp Mill are single family homes dating to the 1950s, although newer homes were built in the 1980s and 1990s on Yeatman, Bromley, and Kersey roads.
-Kemp Mill Estates was developed by Jack Kay and Harold Greenberg of the Kay Construction Company, the son and son-in-law of real estate developer Abraham S. Kay.
-As with other neighborhoods in Silver Spring, racially restrictive covenants were used in Kemp Mill to exclude African-Americans prior to the passage of the 1968 Fair Housing Act.